milewdev/tchart/README.md

     $ tchart skills.txt skills.tikz
     ```

-3. The generated TikZ code references a style name we specified in skills.txt ('lang'), as well as styles for the x-axis
+3. The generated TikZ code references a style name we specified in skills.txt ('lang'), as well as styles for the x axis
-    labels ('xlabel'), the y-axis labels ('ylabel'), and the chart grid lines ('gridline').
+    labels ('xlabel'), the y axis labels ('ylabel'), and the chart grid lines ('gridline').
 Create a TeX document,
     styles.tikz, that defines these styles:

     ```